petronny/rssdrop/README.md

 rssdrop
 ========

-[rssdrop](http://search.cpan.org/~acg/rssdrop-0.2/rssdrop) - deliver rss feeds to Maildirs
+[rssdrop](http://search.cpan.org/~acg/rssdrop-0.2/rssdrop) - deliver rss feeds to Maildirs.

+Please reply to [this issue](issue/1) to report the feeds that making bugs.

 ## Bugs fixed & Enhancements